 The Victorian Bulldog Registry maintains an open registry of breeders and a breed standard.
-It was established in the late 1900s with a goal of promoting ethical breeding practices and to keep the breed alive and thriving.
+It was established in the late 1900s with the goals of promoting ethical breeding practices and keeping the breed alive and thriving.

 Currently, the registry has a wait list for prospective owners.

 Since this breed is rare, and has a wait list, it can have a heavy price tag!
 This is true for French Bulldogs too, who can also have a high price.